ramuDotZip/SurgeSynthwavePatches/README.md

 I couldn't decide on a simple saw or a supersaw so I made one that was both.
 The "Simple / Super" macro changes the mix between them.

 **Theremin**
 It is, in fact, a theremin.
 Includes vibrato, portamento, and reverb, as well as some extra macros to change its timbre.
+You can get a nice clean glissando by temporarily decreasing the vibrato and increasing the portamento.

 **Full Orchestra**
 A pad with a rich texture resembling an orchestra.
-This one's not quite as useful for synthwave, but it still sounds pretty cool.
+This one's typically better suited to be in the background as a sort of secret sauce, barely noticeable, but giving some nice flavor to the quiet parts of a song.

 **Through the Clouds**
 Another classic synthwave sound, this one is best used when playing a chord on every 16th note.
 Like The Wave, it has a volume ramp to simulate sidechain compression.
 The Deform parameter on S-LFO 1 can be used to change the shape of the ramp, with negative values increasing quickly and tapering off, and positive values increasing more slowly and linearly.
 It's easy for this sound to interfere with the bass, so it has a high pass filter that can be controlled by the "Low Cut" macro.
 One technique I like to use with this one is to slowly increase the Cutoff with an automation to build up to a minor climax, and then quickly bring the Unison up to 75-100% as the Cutoff drops back down, making the bright, tense sound almost seem to dissolve away.